Seasonal Crime

 • Keep large amounts of money on your premises.
 This includes your home address.

 • Display valuable items in your windows or near letter boxes.
-If you do, remove then
+If you do, remove then during closed hours.

-will be asked to change a large denomination note for smaller denominations or coins
+• Change large denomination notes.
+Commonly referred to as ringing the changes you will be asked to change a large denomination note for smaller denominations or coins without purchase when attempts will be made to confuse you.

 • Drop your guard.
 Criminals come in many guises and may look quite respectable and may even have young children with them.